TimeSeriesDataSet#

 The tutorial on passing data to models is helpful to understand the output of the dataset and how it is coupled to models.

 Each sample is a subsequence of a full time series.
 The subsequence consists of encoder and decoder/prediction timepoints for a given time series.
 This class constructs an index which defined which subsequences exists and can be samples from (index attribute).
-The samples in the index are defined by by the various parameters. to the class (encoder and prediction lengths, minimum prediction length, randomize length and predict keywords).
+The samples in the index are defined by the various parameters. to the class (encoder and prediction lengths, minimum prediction length, randomize length and predict keywords).
 How samples are sampled into batches for training, is determined by the DataLoader.
 The class provides the to_dataloader() method to convert the dataset into a dataloader.

 Large datasets:

 Currently the class is limited to in-memory operations (that can be sped up by an existing installation of numba).
 If you have extremely large data, however, you can pass prefitted encoders and and scalers to it and a subset of sequences to the class to construct a valid dataset (plus, likely the EncoderNormalizer should be used to normalize targets). when fitting a network, you would then to create a custom DataLoader that rotates through the datasets.
-There is currently no in-built methods to do this.
+There are currently no in-built methods to do this.

 Parameters: